Growing Cilantro From Seed – to Soak or Not to Soak the Seed

 Day 12 - Real Growth on the Cilantro

 A few days under the lights do wonders for microgreens.
-On day 12 the cilantro microgreens are about an inch tall, and the cotyledons are filling out the tray.
+On day 12, the cilantro microgreens are about an inch tall, and the cotyledons fill the tray.

-As a side note, when the microgreens need watering both trays are watered at the same time and with equal volumes of water.
+As a side note, when the microgreens need watering, both trays are watered simultaneously and with equal volumes of water.
 Both trays are under the same LED lights as well.

-The cilantro to the right (pre-soaked seed) has filled the tray out.
-The pre-soaked seed did germinate quicker and at first, seemed to have a better germination rate.
+The cilantro to the right (pre-soaked seed) has filled the tray.
+The pre-soaked seed did germinate quicker and, at first, seemed to have a better germination rate.

 However, the dry sown seed does have a similar germination rate, but the seeds germinated over a more extended period.
-The same number of seeds germinated, they only took longer to sprout.
+The exact number of seeds germinated; they only took longer to sprout.

 Day 15 - Pre-soaked Cilantro Seed Has Lost Its Advantage